nchern/aitermkit/README.md

 # aitermkit
-A set of tools to work with AI from terminal oriented UI
+A set of tools to work with AI from shells and other terminal oriented UI, shell scripts etc.